Coronavirus response stirs Jerusalem sovereignty struggle - Journal du Cameroun

 Both men were released within 24 hours.
 But the spread of COVID-19 in predominantly Palestinian east Jerusalem risks exacerbating political tensions that could put lives at risk.

+On Saturday, the Palestinian health ministry reported the first coronavirus death in east Jerusalem, naming the victim as a 78-year-old woman, Nawal Abu Al-Homos.
+It said that she died in an Israeli hospital in west Jerusalem.

-At the heart of the dispute is the status of Jerusalem — one of the thorniest issues in the Israeli-Palestinian conflict.
+At the heart of the dispute is the status of the city — one of the thorniest issues in the Israeli-Palestinian conflict.

-Israel captured that part of the city in a 1967 war and later annexed it in moves considered illegal under international law.
-It views the entire city as its undivided capital, banning any Palestinian government activity there.
+Israel captured its eastern sector in the Six-Day War of 1967 and later annexed it in a move never recognized by the international community.
+It views the whole of Jerusalem as its “eternal, indivisible capital” and bans any Palestinian government activity within the city.

 The city’s status was meant to be resolved as part of a final peace agreement between the two sides, but the diplomatic process between Israel and the Palestinians has long been dormant.

-Israeli police meanwhile enforce the prohibition of Palestinian political activity in east Jerusalem.
+Israeli police meanwhile enforce the prohibition on any Palestinian activity in east Jerusalem they deem political.

 – Test clinics doubled –